ovh/docs/pages/account/customer/iam-policy-ui/guide.en-gb.md

 - **Create**: Action that allows to create something on a product.
 - **Delete**: Action that allows to delete something on a product.
 - **Edit**: Action to change something existing on a product.
-- **Operate**: Apply changes over the infrastructure related to the product.
+- **Operate**: Apply changes to the infrastructure related to the product.

 A search field is available to help identify a specific action on the list.